+Figure 4: Trends of SHIELD test centers and effective number of SHIELD centers over time for all zip codes

 General Trend

 To begin our analysis, we examined the overall trends in the COVID ICU admission rate and the availability of SHIELD test centers across all zip codes over the study period.
 This preliminary analysis provides insight into how both the rate of COVID ICU admissions and the number and effective number of test centers have evolved during the different COVID-19 waves (Figure 3).